 Important dates and activities

-Start fundraising – including meeting with stakeholders with an interest in the Sydney and Melbourne buildings, or in promoting the arts in the ACT (including arts education and training in dance and voice), or who are responsible for the creation of messaging that conveys an exciting and unique picture of the ACT region and its cultural life, streetscapes and outdoor lifestyle.
+ASAP – meet with stakeholders with an interest in the Sydney and Melbourne buildings, or who are responsible for the creation of messaging that conveys an exciting and unique picture of the ACT region and its cultural life, streetscapes and outdoor lifestyle.